The History of Wilson Workforce and Rehabilitation Center (WWRC)

 J. Ellies Moran (1974 - 1980)

-Prior to joining the Woodrow Wilson Rehabilitation Center, Ellies was the fiscal director of the Department of Vocational Rehabilitation since 1972.
+Prior to joining the Wilson Workforce and Rehabilitation Center, Ellies was the fiscal director of the Department of Vocational Rehabilitation since 1972.
 He had been business manager of the Radva Plastics Corporation, Radford.
 He was appointed director of buildings and grounds for Radford College in 1964; was named the college's business manager in July 1966; and was promoted vice president for administration in August 1969.
 Ellies was city engineer for the city of Radford from August 1962 to December 1963.

 Ellies was a member of the National Rehabilitation Association; a member of the board of directors, Commonwealth Girl Scout Council; assistant scout master, Troop 471; and an elder in the Bon Air Presbyterian Church.
 He has been president, vice-president and board member of the Radford Chamber of Commerce; previous member of the board of directors, Radford Red Cross; previous member of the board of directors, Radford United Fund; and served on the board of directors of the Radford Child Care Center.